There are 15 mobile networks that offer a free Pay As You Go SIM card. Discover the UK’s best Pay As You Go SIMs.

 • Expensive: other mobile networks offer more data for less.

-• Slow: Max download speed of 25Mbps and no access to 5G coverage.
+• Slow speeds: limited to 25Mbps and no access to 5G coverage.

 • No exclusive customer benefits (available on O2, Three & Vodafone).